andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/testing/swift-unit-testing-verifying-method-calls.md

 #### [0:21]

-I'll begin in XCode 6.1.1 with a side-by-side view of my TestCase class, and my primary View Controller class.
-This is what XCode generated for me when I chose to create a new Single View Application.
+I'll begin in Xcode 6.1.1 with a side-by-side view of my TestCase class, and my primary View Controller class.
+This is what Xcode generated for me when I chose to create a new Single View Application.

 #### [0:38]